 - Proctors will watch each student take the exam to determine they do not receive any outside assistance.

 - Students will receive their scores almost immediately.
 The proctor will discuss the score with the student.
 If a student scores 250 or above, their score will be shared with an advisor and their fall course schedule will change.

 Please fill out the registration form below.
-The exam is offered at the Center for Academic Support, Hearnes 213.
+The exam is offered by the Center for Academic Support via Zoom.